 Before moving into rental premises, tenants should thoroughly inspect the property and review its condition report.
-Tenants have the right to occupy a property that’s in a reasonable state of both cleanliness and repair, and therefore fit to live in.
-They also have the right to report any defects and to ask the landlord to arrange for repairs in a timely manner.
+Tenants have the right to occupy a rental property that’s in a reasonable state of both cleanliness and repair, and therefore fit to live in.
+They also have the right to report any defects, such as mould, and to ask the landlord to arrange for repairs in a timely manner.
 Similarly, tenants have a responsibility to keep the premises reasonably clean and to report any damage to the landlord.

 If you find mould in your rental property, it’s important to have it removed promptly to prevent health issues and further damage to the property.
 When you need to remove mould from your home, try taking the following steps: